Gibz-nate/Smart_Power/README.md

 ﻿# Smart_Electricity_Analytics 📊⚡️
 Welcome to the Electric Usage Analytics System!
 This system is designed to help you analyze and visualize electric usage data efficiently.
-Whether you're a homeowner, business owner, or energy enthusiast, this system provides insights into your electricity consumption patterns.
+Whether you're a homeowner, business owner, or energy enthusiast, this system provides insights into your electricity consumption patterns to save on cost power and enhance power efficiency.

 ## Table of Contents